DCC-EX/dcc-ex.github.io/docs/index.rst

 DCC++ EX Model Railroading
 ===========================

 Welcome!
 DCC++ EX is an easy to use, do-it yourself and affordable, open source DCC CommandStation and suite of supporting products for running your complete model railroad layout.
-Based on Arduino technology, DCC++ EX is supported by many controllers and applications like JMRI, Engine Driver, WiThrottle, Rocrial and more.
+Based on Arduino technology, DCC++ EX is supported by many controllers and applications like JMRI, Engine Driver, WiThrottle, Rocrail and more.

 .. table::
    :align: left